SamuelArdayaLieb/OpenEDOS/README.md

 # OpenEDOS
-This is the OpenEDOS repository.
+Welcome to the OpenEDOS repository.

+# Check out the dev branch for more information!